Shoal Point - Bucasia

 Shoal Point - Bucasia has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting the region.
-Notable ones are Royal Sands Mackay Estate, Mackay-Bucasia Road and Golf Links Road Intersection Upgrade, Bucasia 186 Homes and Childcare Centre, Reed Street Extension (Norwood Parade/Reed Street Connection).
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects that may affect this region.
+Notable projects are Royal Sands Mackay Estate, Mackay-Bucasia Road and Golf Links Road Intersection Upgrade, Bucasia 186 Homes and Childcare Centre, Reed Street Extension (Norwood Parade/Reed Street Connection).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.